-Natalie Sanesi, works on a computer hooked up to the internet in the Philadelphia Free Library Friday, Jan.
-24, 2003 in Philadelphia.
+In this photo, Natalie Sanesi, works on a computer hooked up to the internet in the Philadelphia Free Library in 2003.
 The American Libary Association and the ACLU challenged a law that denied federal funding to libraries unless they restricted access to certain content, including obscenity and child pornography.
-But the Supreme Court upheld the law in 2003 in United States v.
-American Library Association, comparing it to book selection decisions.
-(AP Photo/Sabina louise Pierce, used with permission from The Associated Press.)
+But the Supreme Court in United States v.
+American Library Association (2003), upheld the law, comparing it to book selection decisions.
+(AP Photo/Sabina louise Pierce, used with permission from the Associated Press)

 In United States v.
 American Library Association, 539 U.S. 194 (2003), the Supreme Court upheld the constitutionality of the federal Children’s Internet Protection Act (CIPA), finding that the act does not violate a library patron’s First Amendment rights.